 Question 1: How many least number of distinct points determine a unique line?

 Question 2: How many lines can be drawn through both the given points?

 Question 3: How many lines can be drawn through a given point?

 Question 4: In how many points two distinct lines can intersect?

 Question 5: In how many points a line, not in a plane, can intersect the plane?

 Question 6: In how many points two distinct planes can intersect?

-RD Sharma Solutions for Chapter 7 Introduction to Euclid’s Geometry
+RD Sharma Solutions for Class 9 Maths Chapter 7 Introduction to Euclid’s Geometry

-In the 7th chapter of class 9 RD Sharma Solutions students will study important concepts on Introduction to Euclid’s Geometry as listed below:
+In the 7th Chapter of Class 9 RD Sharma Solutions, students will study important concepts in Introduction to Euclid’s Geometry, as listed below.

 - Introduction to Euclid’s Geometry